syncfusion-content/fileformat-docs/File-Formats/DocIO/Format-Chart-Area.md

 {% endhighlight %}
 {% endtabs %}

-## Set the transparency level
+## Set the Transparency level

-The following code snippet shows how to make transparency in chart area.
+The following code snippet illustrates how to make transparency in chart area.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}